cechandler/dissertation-paper/dissertation/source/03a_part2_intro_walden.md

 The connection between Thoreau's rejection of excess and Abrahamsen's economy of materials in this piece is a fitting one. *Walden*'s simple and unadorned musical ideas, limited harmonic palette, recurring segments, and interconnected movements exemplify these aspects of stripping away and recycling.
 Despite their clear poetic kinship, the inspiration to write *Walden* did not come directly from Thoreau as Abrahamsen discovered the book and decided on the title after completing the piece.[@Kullberg] He was attracted its association with the forest, "something pastoral," and Abrahamsen's discovery of Thoreau's book prompted him to "rediscover some qualities in [his] music, as Thoreau had tried to write about in his book."[@Kullberg]

 The qualities mentioned in the program note, organicism, concretism, and descriptive, reflect how the material unfolds in each movement.
-Organicism is central to the first and second movements where Abrahamsen organizes segments in cyclical configurations and develops them through additive processes like melodic expansion and rhythmic augmentation and diminution.
+Organicism is central to the first and second movements where Abrahamsen develops segments through additive processes like melodic expansion, augmentation, and diminution and organizes segments in cyclical configurations.
 Concretism[^ConcretismDescription] applies perhaps most clearly to the third movement for its use of "mechanical patterns" via heterophonic polyrhythms and oscillating patterns that compress in speed, ascend in register, and coalesce into an interlocking rhythmic texture.
 The description, "ghost-like music of the past," is relevant to both the pastoral horn calls in the first and third movements as well as the contrapuntal texture in the fourth movement, which is stylistically reminiscent of Baroque music.

 [^ConcretismDescription]: Theo van Doesburg, founder of Art Concret, describes in his 1930 manifesto "The Basis of Concrete Art" a desire to reject "nature's formal properties," "sentimentality," "lyricism, dramaticism, symbolism, etc." Concretism, with its emphasis on abstraction, seems at odds with the nature-inspired *Walden*, but in this context, likely refers to Abrahamsen's use of strict processes and techniques.